brainandforce/CliffordNumbers.jl/docs/src/numeric.md

 ### `EvenCliffordNumber{Q,T,L}` and `OddCliffordNumber{Q,T,L}`: even and odd graded elements

 These types represent Clifford numbers of exclusively even or odd grade, respectively.
+These are the workhorses of geometric algebra, as they are produced through products of even or odd numbers of 1-blades.
+In the majority of cases, you can rely entirely on these types.

 Internally, these are the same type: they alias `CliffordNumbers.Z2CliffordNumber{P,Q,T,L}`, where `P` is a Boolean parameter which is `false` for `EvenCliffordNumber` and `true` for